-The Youth Orchestras perform two concerts throughout the academic school year, one in the spring and one in the fall.
-The 2015-2016 Youth Orchestras Concerts will be presented in the Century II Concert Hall on:
+The Youth Orchestras perform two concerts during the academic school year, one in the fall and one in the spring.
+The spring 2017 Youth Orchestras Concert will be presented in Century II Concert Hall March 5, 2017 at 3:00 p.m.

-Ticket prices: $14 for adults and $7 for students 13 and older.
+Ticket prices: $15 for adults and $8 for students 13 and older.
 Students 12 and under do not need a ticket.
-Tickets are available from any Youth Orchestras member or at the WSO website: www.wichitasymphony.org or at the door.
+Tickets will be available from any Youth Orchestras member, at the door, or on our Buy Tickets page.

-The WICHITA YOUTH SYMPHONY, WICHITA REPERTORY ORCHESTRA and the WICHITA YOUTH CHAMBER PLAYERS represent the finest student musicians in south central Kansas.
+The Wichita Youth Symphony, Wichita Repertory Orchestra and the Wichita Youth Chamber Players represent the finest student musicians in south central Kansas.
 Founded in 1947 as an educational project of the Wichita Symphony Orchestra, the Youth Orchestras Program provides a unique opportunity for talented school-age musicians to further their musical education through participation in one of the three orchestras, each trained under professional conductors and coaches.
 Participation in these groups enables the members to become acquainted with and perform literature from the standard symphonic and string orchestral repertoire.
-During the season, each orchestra presents a fall and a spring concert.

 The Wichita Youth Symphony is a charter member of the Youth Symphony Orchestra Division of the League of American Orchestras.